Cladding Contractor Sydney | Non Compliant Cladding Replacement

 Limitation | 1.
 Suitable for horizontal or vertical application on low to high rise buildings | 1.
 Suitable for horizontal or vertical application on low to high rise buildings | 1.
 Suitable for small areas and architectural design |

-1. Pre-fabricated in a factory environment and can accommodate clients requirements. | 1.
-To be installed step by step using rivets. | 1.
-The panel is specifically design for tongue and groove fixing, and cannot be fixed any other way. |
+| 1.
+The panel is specifically design for tongue and groove fixing and cannot be fixed any other way.

-assuring performance
+assuring performance | Cladding Contractor Sydney

 external cladding requirements

-According to the Australian Building Codes Board (ABCB) there are two main issues resulting in the use of non-compliant cladding and installation methods, they are:
+According to the Australian Building Codes Board (ABCB), there are two main issues resulting in the use of non compliant cladding and installation methods, they are:

 - Manufacturers and suppliers may not be clear about the information or test parameters required to ensure compliance.

 - Regarding builders, installation guidelines may not clearly establish compliance requirements, hence builders may rely on their own experience in assessing cladding products on site.
-In these circumstances it is possible that a non-compliant method could be utilised.
+In these circumstances, it is possible that a non compliant method could be utilised.

-Construction, Construction, and Post-Construction Phases
+Pre Construction, Construction and Post Construction Phases

 Item | Description | Responsible |